inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 These modules filter for specific packets while dropping the rest.
 When a packet is pushed into the input of a packet filter, then the filter either pushes the packet to its output or it simply drops the packet.
-In contrast, when a packet is popped from the output of a packet filter, then it continuously pops and drops packets from its input until it finds one that matches the filter criteria.
+In contrast, when a packet is pulled from the output of a packet filter, then it continuously pulls and drops packets from its input until it finds one that matches the filter criteria.

 -  :ned:`PacketFilter`: generic packet filter